Wichita County Court Records

 Confidentiality Considerations

 Family court records occupy a more restricted space than general civil filings.
-While most divorce and custody case files are technically public, Texas law imposes specific protections:
+Most divorce and custody case files are technically public, but Texas law imposes specific protections worth knowing:

 • Adoption records are sealed and accessible only by court order or through the Texas Vital Statistics Unit mutual consent registry.